 Only 15 minutes drive from the Swedish city of Uppsala lies the Fjällnora Recreation and Nature Area.
 In Summer the lakes are a popular swim spot.
 Especially lake Ramsen is a nice hike-around in winter time as well.

 Facing the predictions of an almost snow-free Christmas a friend and I set out to find a proper winter in Vemdalen.

 Pointing its nose to Denmark, the rocky Kullaberg Peninsula of Sweden is illustrated with forests, small bits of grazing lands and even a golf course.

-High up in Sweden lies a land that turns into a different planet when winter comes.
-The aurora borealis, the sunrise quickly flowing into sunset, the snow and temperatures far below zero degrees Celsius make Lapland and the Arctic Circle into an adventure beyond any expectations.
+High up in Sweden lies a land that turns into a different planet when winter comes: step with me into the Arctic Circle.

 In the far north of Sweden lies a formal coastal church village from the 1300s.
 Due to lower sealevels Gammelstaden is now situated inland.